Skip to primary navigation Skip to content Skip to footer

 Ocean Safety Precautions for Olowalu Beach

-#6 Napili Bay Beach, Maui
+#6 Napili Bay Beach

 Napili Bay Beach might be one of the best sunbathing beaches on the west side.
 The areas with shade are limited, so unless you want to maximize your tan (hopefully applying your reef-safe sunscreen and skipping the sunburn), bring an umbrella or tent.
 As of 2019, marked parking spots were added to the street leading up to the beach.
 These new stalls have reduced the parking chaos, though spillover into the street still happens.
 Like at Kapalua Bay, ensure you don’t block the road with your vehicle and park legally.
-Napili Bay can get crowded during the day but has a more extensive beach than Kapalua Bay.
+Napili Bay can get crowded during the day, but it has a more extensive beach than Kapalua Bay.

 The entry to Napili Bay is primarily sandy, making it ideal for beginners.
 But, unlike some other Maui snorkeling locations, the coral is only located along the sides of the bay.
 In the middle section, you will only see a flat sandy bottom, which means there is less chance of you stepping on coral and harming it.

 Unfortunately, the abundance of coral at this particular bay has declined.
 The Napili Bay and Beach Foundation is a nonprofit organization taking significant steps toward beach restoration and implementing artificial reef structures to encourage more coral growth.
-However, all good deeds cost money, so the foundation asks for tax-deductible donations.
-If you want to contribute to this community effort to keep Napili Bay beautiful for future generations, please consider donating to napilibayfoundation.org.
+However, all good deeds cost money.
+You can keep Napili Bay beautiful for future generations by contributing to this community effort.
+The foundation accepts tax-deductible donations.
+Please consider donating NapiliBayFoundation.org.

 What Can I See at Napili Bay Beach?

-The sandy bottom at Napili Bay Beach features residents like the Peacock Flounder.
+The sandy bottom at Napili Bay Beach showcases residents like the Peacock Flounder.
 These unusual fish blend in so well with their environment that spotting them takes a keen eye and a bit of luck.
 You might also see a Red Octopus or Hawaiian Green Turtle exploring Napili Bay with your mask and snorkel.

 Ocean Safety Precautions for Napili Bay Beach

 When the ocean at Napili Bay is flat and calm, it is a good snorkeling experience!
 Any waves at Napili Bay lead to lousy visibility due to the vast sandy bottom.
 Do not snorkel at Napili Bay if you see waves.
-When you do snorkel, use the buddy system and flotation devices!
+When you do choose to snorkel, always use the buddy system and flotation devices!

 Final Thought